thesethtruth/esi-course-utwente/installation-guide.md

 Python is a popular, easy-to-learn programming language used for many applications.

 **Why do you need Python?**
 - **Core Language**: PyPSA is written in Python, so you need it to run and modify PyPSA.
-Without installing Python, we can't run Python code or modules.
 - **Libraries**: Python has many libraries that simplify tasks.
 Poetry helps manage these libraries easily.

 ### VSCode (Visual Studio Code)